 When launching a container for an application I get “Published application version not found”.
 Why?

 If you launch a container by only specifying the application ID and the application has no publish version yet, you need to explicitly specify the version you want to launch or publish a version of the application.
-See Managing applications.
+See Launch application containers.

 When creating an application I get an error like “no such file or directory”.
 Why?